Read, Write, Count for Parents

-Read, Write, Count’s website gives lots of simple ideas for working fun reading, writing and counting activities into your daily life.
+Read, Write, Count aims to provide parents with lots of simple ideas for working fun reading, writing and counting activities into your daily life.
 These are things you can do while shopping, on the way to school, at bedtime or mealtimes.
 You can have fun and help your child get the best start in life!

 Visit the Read, Write, Count website where you can find more easy, fun ideas for activities to do together.
-Follow Scottish Book Trust (facebook.com/scottishbktrust, @scottishbktrust) and Read, Write, Count (facebook.com/ReadWriteCount,@ReadWriteCount) on Facebook and/or Twitter and you’ll get access to lots of ideas, competitions and more!
+Follow Scottish Book Trust on Facebook or Twitter and Read, Write, Count on Facebook or Twitter for ideas, competitions and more.

 Why are parents important?

-Parents are the first, and most vital, teacher any child has.
-While schools in Scotland give children a great education, learning doesn’t start and stop at the school gates.
+Parents are the first and most vital teacher any child has.
+While schools in Scotland give children a great education, learning doesn’t start or stop at the school gates.

 Read, Write, Count bags

-The bags will arrive in schools between September-November of this year – and we encourage schools to gift the bags to children during Book Week Scotland (21 – 27 November 2016).
-If your child has not received their bag and you would like to know when it will arrive, please contact your local authority here.
+The bags will arrive in schools between September and November, and we encourage schools to gift the bags to children during Book Week Scotland.
+If your child has not received their bag and you would like to know when it will arrive, please contact your local co-ordinator.

 If your child is home-schooled, their bag will be provided by your local authority.
-To find details of who to contact in your area, click here.
+If you have any questions, please contact your local co-ordinator.